andrasq/node-docs/unique_ids.md

 If uniqueness is not an absolute requirement, the simplest is to generate a random string.
 This is very fast, and for many uses (eg request ids, unit tests) is unique enough.
-(It is limited to 8 hex digits:  the nodejs random number generator apparently generates 64-bit random numbers.)
+(It is limited to 8 hex digits:  the nodejs random number generator generates 32-bit random numbers.)

         Math.floor(Math.random() * 0x100000000 | 0).toString(16)